nok91/the-burger-builder/README.md

 # the-burger-builder
-A simple application for readers to customize your burger.
+A simple application for build and customize your burger.
 Clone the repo and then:

 ```